axisgroup/evaluation-toolkit/3.Planning-the-Test/README.md

 The next step is for us to apply research methods and test with our users.
 A quick search on Usability.gov reveals more than just a few methods to garner feedback from users from—baseline [usability testing](https://www.usability.gov/how-to-and-tools/methods/usability-testing.html) on an existing product/service to [first click testing](https://www.usability.gov/how-to-and-tools/methods/first-click-testing.html) to make sure our users go down the right path to satisfaction [surveys](https://www.usability.gov/how-to-and-tools/methods/online-surveys.html) to see how our product/service  fares in the real world.

 And while at first this choice can seem overwhelming, it is important to realize that real-life constraints such as our research questions or our users' availability can help us narrow down the choices.
+In the next section we will attempt to break down the

+## Chooseing the right users

+## Chooseing the right test

+### Overview of UX Research Landscape
 Before we dive deep into specific methods that make sense in the Axis Design context we will take a quick broad look at the overall research landscape.

-## Overview of UX Research Landscape

 This section explores the wide array of research methods available to researchers based on Christian Rohrer's—Chief Design Officer in the Consumer Division at McAfee,Inc.—excellent article [When to Use Which User-Experience Research Methods](When to Use Which User-Experience Research Methods) for NNGroup.